 Minewind contains years of work, making it unique in some ways & heavily improving performance.
 Whenever the game software gets updated to a newer version, we generally have to update quite a bit of code.
 With official Minecraft changes the game software consumes more and more resources than it did in it’s previous versions, as well as making a lot of our old code break.
 As we maintain code to work with the latest versions of Minecraft, it becomes very unproductive to go back to previous versions.
-We will continue to adjust and move forward.
+We will continue to adapt and move forward.

-Think about this: we’re a very small team of people with lives outside of Minecraft, yet we still put an incredible amount of time into fixing things that Mojang don’t consider a problem because they only care to support up to 10 players on a whitelisted server.
-We are working on bugs, features & multiplayer improvements for months, watching few special snowflakes scream ”admins dont give a shit about us!”, get targeted with DDoS attacks and exploiters on regular basis.
+Think about this: we’re a very small team of people with lives outside of Minecraft, yet we still put an incredible amount of time into fixing things that Mojang don’t consider a problem because they only need to support 1 to 10 players on a whitelisted realm.
+We are working on bugs, new features & multiplayer improvements for months, watching few special snowflakes scream ”admins dont give a shit about us!”, get targeted with DDoS attacks and exploiters on regular basis.
 We are dealing with insane levels of autism that shouldn’t even be possible, but when we do well and the servers run smoothly with everyone enjoying themselves, nobody even notices it.
 Still, we plan to continue with our vision of anarchy survival world.